 - SEO for product-led, intent-rich pages

 Engineers and plant managers search with high commercial intent: "vibration monitoring for conveyor systems," "industrial IoT predictive maintenance case study."
 Organic ranks answering those long-tail queries capture inbound leads earlier at lower CAC long-term.
 Digital strategy compounds over months.
-We unpack the mechanics in our playbook on LTV to CAC ratio.
+We unpack the mechanics in our LTV to CAC Ratio guide.

 Prioritization: Audit content for commercial intent queries.
 Map 20 high-intent keywords to dedicated landing pages or case studies.
 Prioritize pages converting visitors to technical demo or evaluation kit requests.